Jemose/ephemeral-chat/README.md

 1) Download MySQL Community Server https://dev.mysql.com/downloads/mysql/

-  Follow the steps in the installer setup.
+  Follow the steps in the installer setup.\
   Once it asks for a password, choose "password" for the password for 'root'.
 Alternatively any password can be chosen,   however the application.yml configuration file will need to be updated in the chat-service accordingly.

-  Mysql service should start running immediately.
+  Mysql service should start running immediately.\
-  Start the command line interface.
+  Start the command line interface.\
   If on Linux/Mac, update the PATH variable with the mysql location PATH="/usr/local/mysql/bin:$PATH" Or alternatively navigate to the bin and run the sql interface directly

-  Run the command line interface by typing: "mysql -u root -p" It will ask for password, type 'password' as was configured during installation
+  Run the command line interface by typing: "mysql -u root -p"\
+  It will ask for password, type 'password' as was configured during installation

-  Create the database that is to be used: **"CREATE DATABASE chatdb;"**
+  Create the database that is to be used: **CREATE DATABASE chatdb;**

 ## Downloading / Compiling the Services
-2) Clone this repository and navigate to the root directory Compile the parent pom, which in turn compiles the child modules by running "mvn clean install" The appropriate libraries should be downloaded and installed to assemble the JAR files After getting "SUCCESS", you're ready to start each service.
+2) Clone this repository and navigate to the root directory\
+  Compile the parent pom, which in turn compiles the child modules by running **mvn clean install**\
+  The appropriate libraries should be downloaded and installed to assemble the JAR files\
+  After getting "SUCCESS", you're ready to start each service.\

 ## Running the Services
 3) Run the JAR of each service.
 Order of startup is not mandatory but for fastest startup with no warnings, use this order: